dhadka/ezcache/README.md

 | Swfit    | Mint               | `mint`      |
 | Swift    | SPM                | `spm`       |

-## Powershell
+## Powershell Cache

-When creating a `powershell` cache, you must also specify a comma-separated list of modules to install.  ezcache handles installing the modules after a cache miss, so there is no need to invoke `Install-Module`.
+The `powershell` cache will not only cache the specified modules but will also automatically install them during a cache miss.

 ```
 - uses: dhadka/ezcache@master